londonbarrett/context-forms-proto/README.md

 2. Connect your input components with the registerInput decorator.
 3. Connect your error components to the form with the withFormContext decorator.

+## What is Missing

+- submit form method
+- setting form values

 ## Dev reference links